Media and Artistic Research (MA, MFA, PhD)

 Master of Arts (MA) in Media and Artistic Research (Thesis)

-This program is designed for completion within one calendar year, enabling people in the work force to return to school to upgrade their credentials in a short amount of time, and creating a clear path for students who want to undertake doctoral-level studies.
+This degree is designed for completion within one calendar year, enabling people in the work force to return to school to upgrade their credentials in a short amount of time, and creating a clear path for students who want to undertake doctoral-level studies.

 Master of Fine Arts (MFA) in Media and Artistic Research (Research and Exhibition)